For competitiors 2026

 Who are we looking for?

-We seek singers born 1987 or later, of all voice types, who approach early repertoire as we do.
+We seek singers of all nationalities and voice types, born in 1991 or later, who approach early repertoire as we do (chamber musical and collaborative attitude with HIP knowledge and open minded approach).
 We really enjoy playing with singers who see themselves as chamber musicians among chamber musicians, and our audiences are likewise thrilled to observe this interplay.
 This competition is for singers who aspire to go beyond the focus on voice strength and projection in favor of clarity, rhetorical declamation, pronunciation and expression.

 This is possible within HIP, because the ensembles are smaller and the quality of the instruments more intimate.
 When conditions are closer to what the composers knew, the singing can be more speechlike than pure sound projection over a grand piano or modern orchestra.

 We would like the singer to use the same tools as an experienced HIP instrumentalist as the basis for their interpretation – such as harmonic structure, rhetorical purpose, and instrumentation.
 The music can then be explored collectively by singer and musicians, with the common goal of detecting the affetti within it and arousing emotions in the listeners.